We love Irish dancing, and it shows!

-Miss Emily started Irish dancing in California when she was 8 years old.
+Miss Emily (she/her) started Irish dancing in California when she was 8 years old.
 She competed for many years, but her real joy always came from performing in shows and being on a team!
 She began helping to teach dance classes when she was 13 and continued to help teaching dance until she moved to Portland to attend Lewis & Clark College, where she double majored in Mathematics and Chemistry.
-She now works at Lewis & Clark teaching math and running the peer tutoring center at the undergraduate campus, as well as working in STEM education at the graduate campus.
+She then worked at Lewis & Clark teaching math and running the peer tutoring center at the undergraduate campus, as well as working in STEM education at the graduate campus.
 She is currently pursuing her Master's Degree in Mathematics at San Diego State University.
 She has extensive tutoring experience and loves helping younger people learn.
 When she moved to Portland, she joined OIDA's Adult Performance Team, and when we found out she also loved to teach Irish dancing, the rest was history!
 She is also a passionate runner, swimmer, artist, cook, and seamstress, and she even lived in Cork, Ireland, when she was little!